City Hall and Court House

 Approving the application of Ramsey County Regional Railroad Authority

-(RCRRA), Saint Paul Housing and Redevelopment Authority (HRA), and St.
+(RCRRA), Saint Paul Housing and Redevelopment Authority (HRA), and

-neighborhood, RM2 medium-density multiple-family residential district and
+traditional neighborhood, RM2 medium-density multiple-family residential

+Zoning Map.
 (Public hearing on July 23, 2025)

 Sponsors: